 Aged and rotting timber can be replaced with new HC4 treated timber edges that are installed using laser equipment for precision levelling before the bowls green is reinstated up to the new edging.

 Croquet Lawn Construction and Renovation

-Croquet requires a playing surface similar in qualities to a bowling green or tennis court.
+Croquet requires a playing surface similar in qualities to a bowling green.
 A croquet court should be level, firm and well-drained, with an even, closely-mown fine turf surface.
 We are experts in new lawn construction and the renovation of existing grassed areas into high-quality croquet lawns.
 We can provide advice on the best approach for each project, dependent upon budget, intensity and standard of use, and the subsequent maintenance regime.

 Advice and Professional Support

 Bowling green construction and installation costs vary.
 Please contact us for further information and advice, especially if you’re applying for Sport England funding.